 Based on the user and data decisions you made in the previous decision areas, you can now begin to make business decisions that will feed into your business plan and financial projections.

-For example, you’ll need to decide your overall business model and which layers of the IoT Technology Stack you will monetize, as well as understand the costs of providing your service at each layer of the stack.
+For example, you’ll need to decide your overall business model and which layers of the IoT Technology Stack you will monetize and understand the costs of providing your service at each layer of the stack.
 You’ll also make critical business decisions, such as whether to build or buy each layer of the stack and whether to open APIs.

 Related post: How to Monetize Your IoT Product